 In Traditional Pressure Cooker

-- Add daliya and moong dal in a soup strainer and rinse them under running water.
-Heat ghee in a pressure cooker over medium-high heat.
+- Heat ghee in a pressure cooker over medium-high heat.

 - Once the ghee is hot, add cumin seeds and asafetida and let them crackle for 3-4 seconds.

-- Add whole dry red chilies, green chilies, and chopped ginger and cook for 20-30 seconds.
+- Add whole dry red chilies, green chilies, and chopped ginger, and cook for 20-30 seconds.

 - Add the veggie and saute them for a minute.